-Manchester was all abuzz last night as 77 of the Bee in the City sculptures which featured on this summer’s art trail were auctioned to raise £1,128,250 for The Lord Mayor of Manchester’s We Love MCR Charity.
+Manchester was all abuzz last night as 77 of the Bee in the City sculptures which featured on this summer’s art trail were auctioned to raise £1,128,250.

 Celebrity auctioneer and TV personality Charles Hanson (Bargain Hunt, Flog It!) and Briony Harford hosted the charity auction, which took place at the HSBC UK National Cycling Centre.
 The Bees went under the hammer in front of guests digging deep to bid, as well as online and telephone bidders.